input-output-hk/mithril/mithril-stm/README.md

 Mithril-stm ![CI workflow](https://github.com/input-output-hk/mithril/actions/workflows/ci.yml/badge.svg) ![crates.io](https://img.shields.io/crates/v/mithril_stm.svg)
 =======
-This crate is ongoing work, has not been audited, and it's API is by no means final.
-Do not use in production.

 ### A rust implementation of Stake-based Threshold Multisignatures (STMs)
 `mithril-stm` implements Stake-based Threshold Multisignatures as described in the paper